 Extinct Plants and Animals

-Fossils can help researchers learn about plants and animals that existed long ago, having since faced extinction or evolution to modern species.
-Through unearthing and studying their remains, paleontologists learned what they know today about dinosaurs and saber-toothed tigers through research from fossils.
-Fossils can help scientists put together how the plant or animal looked based on its skeletal structure, and they also may help scientists understand what the animals ate, where they lived and how they died.
-Fossils are an important record of species that otherwise may not have been known because they died long before people began keeping records.
+Fossils help researchers learn about plants and animals that existed long ago, having since faced extinction or evolution to modern species.
+Through unearthing and studying their remains, paleontologists learned what they know today about dinosaurs and saber-toothed tigers.
+Scientists can put together how the plant or animal looked based on its skeletal structure, discover what the animals ate, and where they lived and how they died.
+Fossils provide an important record of the species that otherwise may never have been discovered because they died long before people began keeping records.

-Evolution takes place over long periods of time, and the change can occur so slowly that it is difficult to know where one species ends and a new species begins.
-Fossils help provide that information.
-For example, fossils have identified the first amphibious creatures that developed legs, a discovery that led to discerning the first species that evolved to live on land.
+Species evolve over long periods of time, and the change can occur so slowly that it is difficult to know where one species ends and a new species begins.
+However, fossils help fill in the blanks.
+By studying fossils, researchers identified the first amphibious creatures that developed legs, a discovery that led to discerning the first species that evolved to live on land.
 The study of fossils also can identify some factors that influenced evolutionary change.
-For example, a drastic temperature shift may kill out some species or allow only those that adapted to the environment to survive.
+For example, drastic climate changes may kill some species out entirely, or allow only those that adapted to the new environment to survive.

-The study of fossils can provide information about climate change.
-For example, one hypothesis about what killed the dinosaurs is that asteroids or other celestial bodies hit the earth, drastically changing the conditions for life and killed off the dinosaurs.
-Another drastic shift in climate led to the Ice Age, which killed off many species and changed life on earth.
+The study of fossils also provides information about climate change.
+For example, scientists theorized that a comet hit the Earth, an event that dramatically changing the conditions for life and killed off the dinosaurs.
+Another drastic shift in climate led to the Ice Age, which killed off many species and changed life on Earth.
 Scientists learn this information by determining the age of fossils that are discovered and studying other clues found in the same soil layers where they found the fossils.

-Fossils can also help scientists understand how people of the past lived.
-The fossils of human remains and of plants and animals can provide these insights.
-For example, plant and animal fossils from a certain time can show what people ate, their tools and their culture.
-If signs of disease are found in plant or animal fossils, scientists can deduce that the people of the time period may have suffered the same disease.
+Fossils of human remains and of plants and animals provide insight into how people of the past lived.
+Plant and animal fossils from near the remains of old human settlements show what people ate, their tools and their culture.
+If signs of disease are found in plant or animal fossils, scientists can deduce that the people of that era may have suffered the same disease.
 Understanding what people ate also provides information about how they lived, such as whether they were hunters and had to travel to find food.
 A fossil layer can also include artifacts from ancient cultures, such as tools or pottery.